Plant DetailShow Menu

 Description

 Oregon ash is found growing on deep, poorly drained clays or silty clay loams rich in humus.
-It will also grow on sandy, rocky, and gravelly soils along waterways or areas with seasonal flooding and prefers a pH of 4.8-7.
+It will also grow on sandy, rocky, and gravelly soils along waterways or areas with seasonal flooding and prefers a pH of 5 to 7.
 It will grow in sun to part shade and can be used as a shade tree given the right conditions.
 It is also used to reclaim wet areas and meadows.

 Insects, Diseases, and Other Plant Problems: A variety of fungi cause leaf spot and powdery mildew.
 A heart rot can cause an extensive defect in older trees.
-See potential insect and disease problem factsheets to the left
+See potential insect and disease problem factsheets to the left.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University